Evaluating and Demonstrating Weed Control Options for Direct Seeded Fall Vegetable Crops

 • Production Systems: organic agriculture

-This project will research, analyze and demonstrate the efficacy of several minimal tillage techniques to manage weeds generally, but especially amaranthus weeds, commonly referred to as pigweed, in fall grown vegetable crops that are usually direct seeded including spinach, beets, and carrots.
+This project researched, analyzed and demonstrated the efficacy of several minimal tillage techniques to manage weeds generally, but especially amaranthus weeds, commonly referred to as pigweed, in fall grown vegetable crops that are usually direct seeded including spinach, beets, and carrots.

-• Trial several non-chemical, minimal tillage weed control practices to manage weeds in fall vegetable crops including spinach, beets, and carrots on three farms in Kansas
+• Trialed several non-chemical, minimal tillage weed control practices to manage weeds in fall vegetable crops including spinach, beets, and carrots on three farms in Kansas

-• Monitor various performance metrics of the different techniques such as soil organic matter, labor time necessary for adequate weed control and harvest yield to provide a detailed picture of management technique performance
+• Monitor various performance metrics of the different techniques such as labor time necessary for adequate weed control and harvest yield to provide a detailed picture of management technique performance.
+No significant differences in weed management was achieved using any of the techniques separately.

 • Compile and disseminate information to aid farmers in decision-making for weed management strategies